AI CODE REVIEW

 Lengthy Review Cycles: Traditional reviews often involve detailed scrutiny and deliberation, resulting in longer review cycles.
 This delay can slow down the pace at which beginners receive feedback, subsequently hindering their immediate learning and development needs.

 Reviewer Availability: Dependence on human reviewers means that feedback is contingent on their availability.
-If a reviewer is overburdened or unavailable, this can create bottlenecks, further increasing the time beginners must wait for valuable feedback.
+If a reviewer is overburdenced or unavailable, this can create bottlenecks, further increasing the time beginners must wait for valuable feedback.

 Resource Intensiveness: Conducting traditional reviews is resource-intensive, requiring significant human effort and time, which might not be proportional to the number of beginners.
 This can result in the use of fewer reviewers or compromised quality of reviews in efforts to manage time better.
+To overcome time-related constraints, supplementing traditional reviews with technology such as automated tools can expedite feedback cycles, enhance efficiency, and provide beginners with more immediate insights to guide their learning journey.

 Choosing between AI and traditional methods for learning coding can be daunting, especially for beginners.
 Both approaches offer unique advantages, and the best choice often depends on various factors, including resource availability and personal learning goals.
 In this section, we'll explore these key considerations to guide beginners in making an informed decision.